≡ Menu

 Plus…

-We should warn you that for terrestrial animals with four legs, your average Abyssinian cat is going to spend an awful lot of time anywhere but the ground!
-These little guys just love to climb high places, discovering every nook and cranny of your home, and seemingly engaged in supervising whatever you got on your hands when they’re in sight.
+You’ll also find that the Aby is an incredibly intelligent, curious, and athletic little cat that will be highly active most of the time.
+Now, we should warn you that for terrestrial animals with four legs, your average Abyssinian cat will spend much time anywhere but the ground!
+These little guys love to climb high places, discovering every nook and cranny of your home and seemingly supervising whatever you have on your hands when they’re in sight.

 If you were to…

-Attach a personality to a cat breed, you’d probably want to call these guys a “happy” cat breed.
-They just seem to have a natural “pleasant” disposition and playful nature particularly when they have an owner who loves to spend time with him or her.
+Attach a personality to a cat breed; you’d probably want to call these guys a “happy” cat breed.
+They seem to have a natural “pleasant” disposition and playful nature, particularly when they have an owner who loves to spend time with them.

 They also love kids!

-Point out that if you’re on the lookout for a sweet, gentle, lap pet, then the Abyssinian cat is not your guy.
+Because, after all, kids love to play almost as much as they do.
+But it’s important to point out that if you’re looking for a sweet, gentle lap pet, the Abyssinian cat is not your guy.
 The Aby will always be guilty of tricking and training people to do their bidding.

 • Pyruvate kinase deficiency or PK deficiency.

-Now this is a condition where a key regulatory enzyme required for energy metabolism in red blood cells doesn’t function as it should.
+In this condition, a critical regulatory enzyme required for energy metabolism in red blood cells doesn’t function as it should.

 PK deficiency in cats subsequently leads to intermittent anemia,